Statement of Purpose

 Electronic devices can be used to support educational purposes in significant ways, but they can distract others if used inappropriately.
 It is important to learn how to use these devices in appropriate ways and at appropriate times.

-I have the right to dress comfortably in a way that reflects my personal style, and not be distracted by the clothing of other students.
+I have the right to dress comfortably in a way that reflects my personal identity.

 Student Movement and Designated Areas